-Tony definitely wasn't as strong-willed as Jean, but he'd been strong enough to make it this far and he was sure as hell going to keep fighting.
+Tony definitely wasn't as strong as Jean, but he'd been strong enough to make it this far and he was sure as hell going to keep fighting.

-He took in another mouthful of cold air to neutralise the lump in his throat and continued to climb after Jean.
+He took in another mouthful of cold air to neutralise the lump in his throat and continued to climb the stairs.

 “Tony?” said Gerry from behind his shoulder.

 “I’m fine,” was the abrupt response.

 Jean stopped climbing the stairs and turned to look at Tony.
 “Is—“